Initially posted on Quora What is the best way to shop online in or from Pakistan? Updated Mar 2017 since the information was out dated.

 - There is a box for 3 digit security code.
 (Note my statement regarding SCB debit cards.)

 - If by any chance you are buying online via a card or even via your online bank account (IBFT) and sitting in a public place with open Wifi then please use a VPN to ensure your entire transaction is secure.
 Do not for a minute think that only your card info needs to stay safe, your own information too needs to be safe and this includes your name, email address, password, address etc.

-Thankfully, now we have the likes of Kaymu.pk, Daraz.pk where many people are now able to shop online as well as setup their own stores.
+Thankfully, now we have the likes of Kaymu.pk, Daraz.pk and many other stores where people are now able to shop online as well as setup their own stores.
 These points below still apply regardless where you’re shopping from.

 - Websites that display Verisign Seal (soon to be Norton Secured) do not save your card information in plain text nor do they transmit it in plain text.
 The information is encrypted via SSL and transmitted over the internet in a secure tunnel linking to gateways which are the same used for physical credit card transactions.
 If the information is saved within a database then it is in an encrypted format.
 No one can query the Database and get plain text replies, unless they decrypt the fields first.
 And mind you there is generally only one or two people in the entire company who know how to do this hence it remains very secure as any theft or illegal use can be traced back to these individuals.

 - Similarly, for internet transactions the security code (at the back of your card) is always required which is NEVER SAVED ANYWHERE.
 Without this no one online accepts a credit card.

 - Expiry date is also not saved in most instances.

 - All the above information is never taken on the website you are shopping unless they are a payment processor as well (e.g. Amazon is both a payment processor now and a shopping site).